octoleo/docker-rosariosis/README.md

 ## SMTP

 RosarioSIS will attempt to send mail via the host's port 25.
-In order for this to work you must set the hostname of the rosariosis container to that of `host` (or some other hostname that your can appear on a legal `FROM` line) and configure the host to accept SMTP from the container.
+In order for this to work you must set the hostname of the rosariosis container to that of `host` (or some other hostname that can appear on a legal `FROM` line) and configure the host to accept SMTP from the container.
 For postfix this means adding the container IP addresses to `/etc/postfix/main.cf` as in:

 ```
 mynetworks = 192.168.0.0/16 172.16.0.0/12 10.0.0.0/8 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128